CARLI/letters-addressfrom-editor/README.md

 Note:

-This Cloud App requires "Admin" (General Admin?) privileges to run.
+This Cloud App requires "General System Administrator" privileges to run.

 I was hoping to allow anyone with "Letter Administrator" privileges, but I'm not sure how to do that.